ellaineF/webscraper-demo/README.md

 # How to run app

 run **node js-file "url"**
-note: url only works with webscraper.js, so only do not include url to run other files
+note: url only works with webscraper.js.
+Do not include url to run other files

 #### JS Files
 **webscraper.js** contains all functions to scrape